traitecoevo/plant/doc/design.md

 }
 ```

-# Consistency
+## Method consistency

+Unresolved issues around:

-init vs contructors
+- init vs contructors
-reset, clear, etc.
+- reset, clear, etc.
-helper vs wrapper
+- helper vs wrapper

-Need to decide how the ODE-related stuff gets named.
-I like `size`
+## Container-like classes

+Many classes naturally contain others (`Species` contain `Plant`s,
+`Patch`es contain `Species`, etc).
+For these classes, I've used
-for the size of the container (so Species' size should indicate how
+`size` for the size of the container (so `Species`' size should
-many individuals are there).
-But at some point we might have to
+indicate how many individuals are there).
+These all return `size_t`.
-change that?
-I think that the ODE system just uses the size of the
-created state, and we can get that with `push_back` if needed?

-Note that all `size` should return `size_t`.
-However, note that Rcpp
-translates that to numeric, and not integer (to get the 64 bit
+However, note that Rcpp translates that to numeric, and not integer
-precision, I think).
+(to get the 64 bit precision, I think).

 I've got `r_at` methods for accessing individual items from objects
-that contain them (Parameters -> Strategy, Species -> Individual and
+that contain them (`Parameters -> Strategy`, `Species -> Individual`
-Patch -> Species, etc).
-In the case of the Individual-related bits,
+and `Patch -> Species`, etc).
+In the case of the Individual-related
-these can't go into the base classes because they require templating.
+bits, these can't go into the base classes because they require

-It's possible that we could inherit from a container class that wraps
-stuff up, but that's a lot of mucking about for a small amount of
-duplicated code (plus it won't work for species, as that uses a list
-not vector for storage anyway).
+templating.
+From the R side, they use 1-based indexing and this is
+bounds checked.

 ## Public, private & R interface